 Each Clinical Performance Evaluation Tool is course-specific, and students will be oriented to the clinical evaluation process at the beginning of each clinical course.
-Students who receive ANY unsatisfactory progress on the CPET will receive a Course/Clinical Performance Report).
+Students who receive any unsatisfactory progress on the CPET will receive a Performance Improvement Plan (PIP) form.
+Any unsatisfactory (U) notation on a FINAL CPET will result in clinical course failure.
 Students must provide the final page of the CPET to future clinical faculty while in the program.
+Midterm and Final CPET evaluations are required in all clinical courses.